andreysaf/PDF-SDK-Evaluation-2021/README.md

 - no out-of-the-box UI, so an additional time cost should be considered
 - a lot of common issues or gotchas that are not mentioned in docs or resolved in issues
 - still plagued by a lot of issues due to PDF.js dependency, for example, when trying to select text

+### PDF.js

+Perhaps the most popular open-source viewer out there is [PDF.js](https://mozilla.github.io/pdf.js/) that is powering `React-PDF` project.

+#### Installation

+Documentation is available on the project's [website](https://mozilla.github.io/pdf.js/examples/).

+Download the [latest build](https://mozilla.github.io/pdf.js/getting_started/#download) and place the extracted into `public/lib`.

+#### First impressions

+Installation is fairly straight forward.
+PDF.js allows us to build our custom UI as well as leverage an existing UI provided by Mozilla.
+However, it is still plagued by a numerous issues like searching, limited zoom capability and others.
+Currently, there 582 issues are open on [GitHub](https://github.com/mozilla/pdf.js/issues).

+Pros
++ out of the box UI
++ simple to get started
++ it is free

+Cons
+- no UI npm package
+- UI customization is not available via APIs
+- selection issues
+- search issues

 ### PDF.js Express